ManUtd.com recalls the three previous occasions when United were in contention for the Premier League title on a dramatic last day. First up,

 Matters soon worsened for United, who adopted a cautious 4-5-1 formation at Upton Park, as Michael Hughes volleyed the Hammers ahead after half an hour.
 At half-time in both games, Blackburn were strolling to the title by five points.

 Shortly after the matches resumed, however, two minutes changed the face of the afternoon.
 Brian McClair thumped home a fine levelling header for United in the 54th minute, while almost immediately John Barnes equalised for Liverpool at Anfield.
-United's superior goal difference meant that one more goal would mean the title.
+United's superior goal difference meant that one more goal

 West Ham United 1 Manchester United 1